How to Craft Your Persona for Effective Virtual Communication

 - Receptivity; and

-When successful, the result is a more effective virtual communications and an increased feeling of connectedness between the audience and the presenter.
+When successful, the result is more effective virtual communication and an increased feeling of connectedness between the audience and the presenter.

 Immediacy refers to the presence, attraction, and warmth your audience perceives when you’re engaging in virtual communication.
 In other words, what is the impact you have on your audience?
 The following actions will improve your immediacy by demonstrating an intense involvement in the conversation:

 - Convey enthusiasm about the topic you’re presenting.
 If you’re bored, your audience will pick up on that.

 - Vary the pitch, volume, and pace of your speaking.

 - Be “animated” when presenting to and interacting with the audience.